 40 Gorgeously Green Gift Wrapping Ideas

 You’ve selected the perfect eco-friendly gift, now it’s time to wrap it without creating a bunch of waste.
-When it comes to eco-friendly gift wrapping ideas, you can easily create a look that’s anything from crafty to upscale.
+When it comes to sustainable gift wrapping ideas, you can easily create a look that’s anything from crafty to upscale.

 I’ve been obsessed with greener, upcycled, or repurposed gift wrap for two decades.
 Before I joined the Green Child team in 2012, I’d been writing for three years on green gift giving.
 While I don’t have as much time to devote to the topic, it’s still a passion.
 And I’m always looking for creative ways to wrap gifts without waste.